kbull136/asg-02-instructions/milestone-02.md

 - [ ] the navigation menu is a "standard" menu at Laptop L size

-- [ ] the navigation menu contains working links to the Home, About, Country, ~~City~~, Photo, and Registration pages
+- [ ] the navigation menu contains working links to the Home, About, Country, ~~City~~, ~~Photo~~, and Registration pages

+  > _**Note from JP (2021-11-22)**: I've turfed City and Photo for this milestone because they don't make sense, given the constraints on when those pages are displayed!
+If you have them in your current work, you can keep them there or not - I'll be testing those pages by mangling the URL._

 ### The Country Page Requirements